Baby Grande Blackout Shades

-- You will need to supply your own lag bolts for mounting your shades.
+- You will need to supply your own Torx Screws for mounting your shades.

 Overlapping Openings: When mounting to the exterior side of a structure, we do not advise overlapping, especially against a rough surface.
 The wind can blow the shade up against it and eventually cause damage.
 If you want to overlap the opening it’s better to mount to the interior facing side so the force of the wind blows the shade inward.
 Still be cautious of rough surfaces.

 - Decide whether you want the shade mounted on the inside or outside of the opening.

 - Always use a steel measuring tape.